TomLandis/Awesome-UI-Elements/README.md

 <div align="center">
 <img width="500" height="350" src="https://gitcdn.xyz/repo/sindresorhus/awesome/master/media/logo.svg" alt="Awesome">
 </div>
+# New this year: Tailwind:

+I'm woring on a tailwind project now so i would like to build some versitile reusable components that use the tailwind css framework. that will be in the /tailwind directory.

 # Awesome-UI-Elements
 basically a collection of cool buttons, cards, navs, components, really sweet bits of UI that can be pulled out and plugged into any project